 The way out of the GDR into the wide world leads through a West Berlin back door.
-It is the oak gate at the back of the Prussian Court of Appeal, built in 1913, where the Allied Control Council moved into its quarters in 1945.
+It is the oak gate at the back of the Prussian Court of Appeal, build in 1913, where the Allied Control Council moved into its quarters in 1945.
 There, “in the middle of the territory of the GDR” (“Neues Deutschland”), in the basement and Beletage of Schöneberg’s Elßholzstrasse 32, resides the Allied Travel Office (Nato-Slang: Travelboard), which waits for East German citizens for trips to Nato countries to passports — or denies them.

-State officials such as managers, pop singers or scientists — anyone who wants to go from Cottbus to Cambridge, from Vetschau to Versailles or from Rügen to Reykjavik, for example, must first audition with the three liaison officers of the USA, Great Britain, and France.
+State officials such as managers, pop singers, or scientists — anyone who wants to go from Cottbus to Cambridge, from Vetschau to Versailles or from Rügen to Reykjavik, for example, must first audition with the three liaison officers of the USA, Great Britain, and France.
 The full article in German is here.
 Passports of an East German Nuclear Scientist

 The Travel Board Officer who issued and signed the document was Wheaton B. Beyers, who joined the US Department of State and the CIA in the 1950s and served earlier in the United States Navy in the Pacific fleet.
 He made quite a career!
 Beyers died on 21 April 2017 at the age of 91.
 Here is his full biography.